dsmsuite/dsmsuite.github.io/downloads.md

 ## 26 March 2019 - Version 1.0.7025

 * DSM viewer and builder
-	* Performance improvements on DSM builder and viewer to support large models
+	* Very large performance improvements on DSM builder and viewer to support large models
 	* DSM builder and viewer are now 64bits processes

 ## 2 April 2019 - Version 1.0.7031